chrisallenlane/wit-cms/README.md

 including:

 - express routes (both sync and async)
+- a "home" page
 - "pages" and "posts" (with "read more" links and pagination)
 - "tag" and "category" taxonomies
 - blog search and archive
 - a `sitemap.xml`
 - an RSS feed
+- syntax-highlighting on all content via [highlight.js][].

 On application start, `wit-cms` loads all site content into an in-memory object, making it possible to serve content without reading a disk.
 This makes